-A victory at Wembley may have eluded Hull FC in their 151 year history, but there’s no taking away the eighty minutes of rugby league heaven that adorned the Elland Road turf on the night of the 19th May 1982.
+A victory at Wembley eluded Hull FC for so many years, but that took nothing away from the eighty minutes of rugby league heaven that adorned the Elland Road turf on the night of the 19th May 1982.

-There was a feeling that the Challenge Cup owed Hull FC.
-The club last won the trophy at Halifax’s Thrum Hall way back in 1914 and the draw at Wembley aside, Hull had lost the previous five finals they had participated in – three of them at Wembley.
+There was a feeling that the Challenge Cup owed Hull.
+The club last won the trophy at Halifax’s Thrum Hall way back in 1914 and the draw at Wembley aside, Hull had lost the previous five finals they had participated in – three of them in front of the two towers.

-Giving strength to what seemed – until their demise at least – a twin tower hoodoo London was the place of heartache, but for Hull FC fans this occasion in Leeds was magical, thanks largely to the talents of their sublime stand-off David Topliss.
+Giving strength to what seemed – until their demise at least – a Wembley hoodoo, North-West London was the place of heartache, but for Hull this occasion in Leeds was magical, thanks largely to the talents of their sublime stand-off David Topliss.

-After the ‘invincibles’ promotion season, Hull’s squad was on the rise in the early 80s, attracting large crowds with a vibrant brand of rugby cherished on the Boulevard terraces.
+After the ‘invincibles’ promotion season, Hull’s squad was on the rise in the early 80s, attracting large crowds with a vibrant brand of rugby league cherished on the Boulevard terraces.

-Already possessing the John Player trophy in the cabinet thanks to victory over Rovers, Hull were a powerhouse in the game having come second in the league and a regular in final participation.
+Already possessing the John Player Trophy in the cabinet thanks to a sweet 12-4 victory over Rovers, Hull were a powerhouse in the game having come second in the league and a regular in final participation.

-Along with Man of the Match Toppo, the likes of Steve Norton, Jimmy Leuluai and co swiftly polished off Widnes for a second Challenge Cup triumph after a 14-14 draw in the capital eighteen days prior.
+Along with Man of the Match Toppo, the likes of Steve Norton, Jimmy Leuluai and co swiftly polished off Widnes following the 14-14 draw in the capital eighteen days prior.

-In the electric West Yorkshire atmosphere, a packed Elland Road stadium saw the fourth meeting of the two sides in just under a fortnight, with the Chemics comfortably dispatching the Airlie Birds just four days earlier in the Premiership final.
+In the electric West Yorkshire atmosphere, a packed to the rafters Elland Road saw the fourth meeting of the two sides in just under a fortnight, with the Chemics comfortably dispatching the Airlie Birds just four days earlier in the Premiership final.

 Thankfully Bunting, Hull’s greatest ever coach, was in his element and his side responded.
-Captain Topliss scored a try in each half to form the basis of Hull’s victory, but with veterans Tony Duke, Tony Dean and record try scorer Clive Sullivan amongst their ranks, the Airlie Birds were heading to rugby league excellence.
+Captain Topliss scored a try in each half to form the basis of Hull’s victory, and with veterans Tony Duke, Tony Dean and record try scorer Clive Sullivan amongst their ranks, the Airlie Birds were heading for glory.

 Widnes goal kicker Mick Burke opened the scoring with a penalty after 18 minutes, but Hull replied with two classy tries from well executed moves.

-Gary Kemble went over first, before Topliss used Leuluai as a decoy to perfection as he exchanged passes with the three-quarter for a splendid try.
+Gary Kemble went over first, before Topliss used James Leuluai as a decoy to absolute perfection as he exchanged the most delicate of passes with the three-quarter from a scrum for a splendid run-around try.
 Crooks converted first, but his second effort struck the post.

 After the break the resolute nature of a battling Widnes side began to tell.
 A series of penalties pulled them back into the game.
 Burke added a further penalty goal, before winger Stuart Wright darted over.

-Widnes were now just one point behind Hull, but the Airlie Birds stepped up again with a pass from Steve Norton finding David Topliss for his second try.
+Widnes were now just one point behind Hull, but the Airlie Birds stepped up again with a pass from Norton finding Topliss for his second try.

-Burke then added another penalty goal, but any doubt in the result was soon put to bed as the young and quite brilliant Lee Crooks scythed through to the posts for the game clinching try, before running towards the Hull fans in the end like a lunatic.
+Burke then added another penalty goal, but any doubt in the result was soon put to bed as the young and quite brilliant Lee Crooks glided through to the posts for the game clinching try, before running towards the Hull fans in the end like a lunatic.

 Hull Tries: Topliss 2, Kemble, Crooks.
 Goals: Crooks 3/4